JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “That game looks cool!” said one friend who had an Atari 800.
 “How about this: Let’s go 50/50 on the game,” he said.
 “What do you mean?”
 I asked.
 “Well, I pay $15 and you pay $15 and we can copy the game anyway so just let me have a copy.”

 That was a pretty good idea!
-We all just learned how to pirate Atari program cassettes using an improvised audio dubbing cable.
-So if we went in 50/50 on a game like that, one of us could keep the original game and just make a copy to give to the other person.
+We all just discovered how to pirate Atari program cassettes using an improvised audio dubbing cable.
+So if we went in 50/50 on the cost of a game like that, one of us could keep the original game and just make a copy to give to the other person.

-“Okay, but I get to keep the cassette and packaging,” I said.
+“Okay, but I get to keep the original cassette and packaging,” I said.
 “Fine with me!” he said.

 And with that a deal was struck.